 If using the inspector doesn't work, you can alter the URL by adding a query parameter, and LinkedIn should treat the link as a new source.

 For example, if your page or site’s URL looks like this…

 Sharing the modified URL should ensure LinkedIn uses any new meta tags you’ve added.

-Twitter uses different meta tags called Twitter Cards.
-These cards can also be added to the tracking code section of your page or site along with the Open Graph tags.
+Twitter uses different meta tags called Twitter Cards, however, they use the open graph settings as laid out above as a fallback and therefore will likely use the information you in the social settings in Leadpages.
+Twitter Cards can also be added to the tracking code section of your page or site along with the Open Graph tags.
 For more information and instructions for Twitter Cards please visit: https://dev.twitter.com/cards/overview.